 Gas, Electricity, Cable, and Internet

-You require gas and electricity, cable and internet as much as you need the driver’s license.
-Those are the things you will use on a daily bases.
+You require gas and electricity, cable, and internet as much as you need the driver’s license.
+Those are the things you will use on a daily basis, whether you’re relocating to a new city alone or with loved ones.
 So, when relocating, don’t forget to transfer your electric services and avoid unpacking in a home without heat and electricity.
-The same goes for cable and Internet.
+The same goes for cable and the Internet.
 We are highly dependent on the Internet, so living without it, even for a short period, sounds unimaginable.
 Having to unpack and be deprived of watching Netflix at the end of a long day seems unbearable.

 Magazine and Catalog Subscriptions, Organizations and Clubs